rtitmuss/torn/doc/bootloader.md

 This guide shows you how to use an Arduino Uno or an USBasp to program the keyboard.
 You can use other ISP programmers that are supported by avrdude.

+You can check the [troubleshooting guide](troubleshoot.md#flashing-atmega328p) if you have problems programming the bootloader.

 ## Downloading the bootloader